The Standard (London newspaper): May 2018: financial sponsorship

-2019 and 2020 job cuts
+June 2019: Job cuts

 In June 2019, the Evening Standard announced job cuts.
 By the end of 2019, the company reported a pre-tax loss of £13.6 million.
 In August 2020, the paper announced a further 115 job cuts in order to save the company.

-2022

-The Evening Standard endorsed Liz Truss in the July–September 2022 Conservative Party leadership election.
+2024: from daily to weekly, with redundancies

+Before the COVID-19 pandemic that started in 2020, the Evening Standards daily circulation was about 800,000.
+By mid-2024, it had dropped below 300,000.
+The newspaper lost nearly £20 million in 2023.

+On 29 May 2024, the newspaper announced that it would go from a daily to weekly print publication as it was unprofitable, and become a digital first publication.
+The newspaper had dropped from about 70 to 30 pages in the preceding decade.
+The change was made by Lebedev under pressure by Sultan Muhammad Abuljadayel, who has owned a 30% stake in the Evening Standard's parent company since 2018.

+On 14 June 2024, the newspaper announced it would eliminate 150 jobs.
+The redundancies included 70 editorial workers (out of 120), 40 office workers and 45 workers from the paper's printing and distribution operations at Broxbourne.
+Lebedev proposed to make statutory minimum payments plus £1,000, capped at £21,000, to those made redundant.

+On 29 July 2024, the last Friday and Monday editions had been printed, and on Thursday 19 September 2024 the last daily format edition was printed.
+The weekly edition was published on Thursdays from 26 September 2024 under the new name of The London Standard.

 Editorial style

-From July 2020 to October 2021, the newspaper's editor was Emily Sheffield, sister of Samantha Cameron, who took over from the former Chancellor of the Exchequer George Osborne, who has now taken over the role of editor-in-chief.
+From July 2020 to October 2021, the newspaper's editor was Emily Sheffield, sister of Samantha Cameron, who took over from the former Chancellor of the Exchequer George Osborne, who became editor-in-chief.
 As editor he had replaced Sarah Sands who, in turn, had replaced Geordie Greig following his departure to The Mail on Sunday in March 2012.
 Veronica Wadley was the newspaper's editor between 2002 and 2009.
 Max Hastings was editor from 1996 until he retired in 2002.

-The Evening Standard, although a regional newspaper, does cover national and international news, though with an emphasis on London-centred news (especially in its features pages), covering building developments, property prices, traffic schemes, politics, the congestion charge and, in the Londoner's Diary page, gossip on the social scene.
-It also occasionally runs campaigns on local issues that national newspapers do not cover in detail.
+The Evening Standard, a regional newspaper, emphasises London-centred news (especially in its features pages), covering building developments, property prices, traffic schemes, politics, the congestion charge and, in the Londoner's Diary page, gossip on the social scene, and also covers significant national and international news.
+It also occasionally runs campaigns on London issues that national newspapers do not cover in detail.

 It has a tradition of providing arts coverage.
 Its best known former art critic, Brian Sewell, was known for his acerbic view of conceptual art, Britart and the Turner Prize and his views attracted controversy and criticism in the art world.
 He has been described as "Britain's most famous and controversial art critic".